tc39/notes/meetings/2018-07/july-26.md

 WH: I object because we only have a slideshow at this point.
 I very much want a standard library, but it's not yet clear to me what we're signing up for for stage 1 here.
 If you can clarify what is and what isn't in scope, I will support it.
 Is the goal just to specify the mechanics of how people implement modules and how people use them?
 Is the goal to specify the modules themselves?
 Is the goal to set up liaisons with other organizations to define the modules?

-MS: It's clear we're talking about the mechanics, right?
+MLS: It's clear we're talking about the mechanics, right?
 Of how people use them and define them?

 WH: Correct.
 Are we also trying to define the actual standard library modules?

-MS: No, I am not saying definitively whether future proposals for standard library require the staging process.
+MLS: No, I am not saying definitively whether future proposals for standard library require the staging process.
 But to be clear the `Temporal` module of the Standard Library is not part of this proposal.
 This is just concerned with the mechanics.

 TST: Is it fair to say that you don't want to include any functionality here, but you also don't want to develop this in a vacuum, so it should go in tandem.

 WH: Yes, it's fine to collaborate.
 Thank you for the clarifications.
 I withdraw my objection.

-MS: It's something that we've needed for a long time; we need a way to offer a way to introduce a standard library.
+MLS: It's something that we've needed for a long time; we need a way to offer a way to introduce a standard library.

 TB: MPT said that we would need guidance.
 Temporal is a global feature, but if std were available, it would help that proposal.